etnrx27/IMP-Assignment/README.md

 # IMP-Assignment
 Final Assignment to build a prototype to help student's education for 'Innovation Made Possible' Module Taken in NP Semester 2.
+Please refer to the document, "IMP ASST 3 IMPact!
+Task Sheet(4)", to find out more details about the assignment that was assigned to me.